 After you look at the spreadsheet, you may have plenty of money leftover.
 What will you use it on?
 You may want to spend it, but wouldn’t you want that money to work for you to make even more money?
 You can, by saving and investing your excess money.

 Most of us have a savings account with a local bank, but did you know that there are plenty of online-only banks that offer far higher interest rates that you can actually make decent money?
 These banks have no fees, and reimburse you ATM fees.
 Using a mobile app, you can take a photo of your check to deposit money into your account.
 High interest accounts also apply to checking accounts, known as hybrid checking/savings accounts.
 It has the high interest of a savings account, without the withdrawal limit, and a debit card.
-I personally prefer Radius Bank for checking and free ATM rebates.
+I personally prefer Radius Bank (now LendingClub Bank) for checking and free ATM rebates.
 And I like Vio Bank for high yielding savings.
 The rates will vary from time to time due to rate cuts and the economy, but even at a low percentage, it’s still higher than local branches.
 So put some money away and earn that interest.
 Who knows, your interest each month could end up paying for a low cost subscription you have.

 And lastly, and my favorite, is investing.
 This term may be intimidating to some, but many others know how much you can grow your account by investing.
 This includes real estate investing, to putting money into a long-term retirement account that usually is put in stocks, bonds, and funds.
 There is more risk when it comes to investing, but if you are not planning on touching this money for several decades, then your money will grow.